arielchuri/Research-and-Development-Methods/Assignments/Perception_Analysis/Perception_Analysis_2.md

 You should distill the data into useful design information and insights about the MTA bus system and users.
 Document each step, and consider the outcome of your synthesis as a brief for design concept development.

 Once you’ve finished, work individually to come up with a new breakthrough design for the MTA bus system.
 Create a PDF documenting your interviews/bus photos, each analysis step, and your new breakthrough design.
+Include the questions you developed for the interview and a paragraph explaining why you chose these questions.

-Your personal analysis­synthesis and design PDF must be uploaded to Canvas and the class share folder before the following class.
+Your personal analysis-synthesis and design PDF must be uploaded to Canvas and the class share folder before the following class.